skatkov/stoic/README.md

 ## Usage
 Run following commands in a terminal:

-`stoic`

-Will open todays journal entry in editor
+* `stoic` - opens todays journal entry in editor

-`stoic -list` (beta)

-Lists all existing entries and allows to pick one for edit.
+* `stoic -list` (beta) - lists all existing entries and allows to pick one for edit.

-`stoic -edit "yesterday"`

-Will open or create file for previous days.
+* `stoic -edit "yesterday"` - will open or create file for previous days.
 Tries to understand natural dates ("2 days ago", "yesterday" and etc.)

-`stoic -quote`

-Print out a random quote to encourage journaling habit
+* `stoic -quote` - shows random quote to encourage journaling habit

-`stoic -about`

-Prints out information about cli app
+* `stoic -about` - shows information about cli app

 ## Configuration